postmanlabs/labs-docs/v6/postman/environments_and_globals/manage_environments.md

 ---

 An environment is a set of key-value pairs.
 The key represents the name of the variable.
 You can use a [data editor](/docs/v6/postman/launching_postman/navigating_postman){:target="_blank"} to modify an environment.

-This topic covers:
+This topic describes how to create, select, edit and share an environment.

 * [Creating a new environment](#creating-a-new-environment)
 * [Selecting an active environment](#selecting-an-active-environment)
 * [Editing an active environment](#editing-an-active-environment)